Current Tenants

 Condensation

-In the older houses during the cooler months, damp can appear beneath windows or on exposed walls in the rooms such as chimney breasts and in corners.
+In the older houses during the cooler months, moisture can appear beneath windows or on exposed walls in the rooms such as chimney breasts and in corners.
 The rooms need airing regularly by opening the window: even twenty minutes a day will make a difference (and will also dissipate unpleasant odours).
 Re-arranging the furniture in your room every few months can also help.
 A common problem is when damp clothes are left drying on radiators.
 The moisture in the air will settle on the coldest areas.
 Dehumidifiers are available in all houses for when opening windows is not practical.
 Always open the window during or after having a shower or bath.
 If any mold appears, make sure it is wiped off promptly with a cloth and bleach, otherwise it may spread.
 Vents have been inserted in various rooms: please do not close them apart from in exceptional circumstances.
 Use your extractor fans in the bathrooms.
 If there is a significant mold problem you must let me know.

 Blocked Drains